This post may contain affiliate links. We may earn a small commission from purchases made through them, at no additional cost to you.

 How Long Do Different Paint Types Take to Dry?

 If you’re part of the crafting scene you likely know that there are different types of paint that are best suited for certain applications.
-These paints dry at different rates depending on their type, the surface they have been applied to, and environmental factors.
+These paints dry at different rates depending on their type, the surface to which they have been applied, and environmental factors.
 Here’s a basic table detailing different types of paints and their drying times in moderate conditions.
+Spray paint drying time will depend on many things, so it is always a good idea to follow the instructions closely.
+Water-based paint and enamel spray paint will require a different drying time between coats than lacquer spray paints or epoxy spray paints.

 What Affects Spray Paint Dry Time?